The-AI-Alliance/open-trusted-data-initiative/docs/references.markdown

 There mission is to uncover the datasets used to train large language models.
 From their website:

 > The Data Provenance Initiative is a volunteer collective of AI researchers from around the world.
 We conduct large-scale audits of the massive datasets that power state-of-the-art AI models.
 We have audited over 4,000 popular text, speech, and video datasets, tracing them from origin to creation, cataloging data sources, licenses, creators, and other metadata, which researchers can examine using our Explorer tool.
 We recently analyzed 14,000 web domains, to understand the evolving provenance and consent signals behind AI data.
 The purpose of this work is to map the landscape of AI data, improving transparency, documentation, and informed use of data.
->
-> You can download this data (with filters) directly from the Data Provenance Collection.
->
-> If you wish to contribute or discuss, please feel free to contact the organizers at data.provenance.init@gmail.com.